You have heard how meditation is good for your health. Here are is an easy-to-learn two-step beginning meditation script.

 Just because it is simple doesn’t mean it isn’t powerful.
 Meditation is one of those things that will have a positive impact.
 All you is 2 or 3 to revitalize your mind.
 The clarity of thought brings solutions, and your calm attitude is something other people around you can feel.

-There are only two steps, so this is by far one of the most straightforward mediation techniques.
+There are only two steps, so this is by far the easiest meditation process to learn, children as young as three can do it.
+And here’s a secret, it’s the platform many advanced mediation techniques.
 You can teach this to anyone who can follow two steps.
 But just because it’s simple doesn’t mean it isn’t powerful.
 It calms the mind and allows us to enter a moment of silence.

 The First Step — Observe The Body

-The first step of this beginning meditation script is learning to focus our attention without creating friction.
-We start by moving our attention to our posture.
-Sit comfortably with your eyes closed.
+The first step of this beginning meditation script is learning to focus our attention.
+Sit comfortably with your eyes closed, the first major step is to learning to direct your attention.
+We start by directing our attention to our posture.
 Keep your spine upright but comfortable.
 Don’t strain.
 Place your hands in any relaxed manner.
 It’s best not to cross your legs.
 Be gentle with yourself.
-The mind has a natural tendency to wonder.
+We know the mind has a natural tendency to wonder, so don’t think you are doing something wrong if you get off track.

 Bring your attention to your posture and your body.
 Start by focusing your attention on the crown of your head and moving downward.
 Many people find it helpful to close their eyes.
 However, as you practice this technique, you’ll find you can leave your eyes open.